Vaccine introduction strategy

 Protection of birth cohorts

 After mass vaccination campaigns have been conducted among 1- to 29-year olds, the main challenge will be protecting birth cohorts throughout infancy.
-The strategy used will depend on the results obtained in the infant study currently taking place in Ghana and on Expanded Programme on Immunization (EPI) coverage rates in the involved countries.
+The strategy used will depend on the results obtained in the clinical studies in infants and toddlers as well as on Expanded Programme on Immunization (EPI) coverage rates in the involved countries.

 - In countries where EPI coverage is high (>80% DTP3), MenAfriVac could be integrated into the existing EPI calendar.
 Two schedules are being evaluated: a single dose during the second year of life or two doses at 14 weeks and 9 or 12 months of age (concomitantly with measles or yellow fever).